nothings/stb/docs/stb_voxel_render_interview.md

 made a bunch of procedural level generators for the game, and I started trying to make a city generator inspired by Broville.

-But I realized it would be a lot of work, and of very little value (most of my maps didn't get much play because people preferred to play on maps where they could charge straight at the enemies and shoot them as fast as possible).
+But I realized it would be a lot of work, and of little value (most of my maps didn't get much play because people preferred to play on maps where they could charge straight at the enemies and shoot them as fast as possible).
 So I